A Global Perspective on Marine Shock Mitigation

 The definition of shock mitigation is, 'to make a violent collision or impact less intense'.
 A shock mitigation strategy is essential for all craft that undertake open sea transits or operate in rough water.
 This includes rivers and estuaries with wind against tide conditions which form short, steep waves.

 With the arrival of ‘unbreakable boats’ plus a surplus of engine power ‘man’ is often considered the weakest link.
 In recent years, academia and industry focus has mainly been on developing mechanical suspension Efforts now include improving seat cushion performance and reducing fatigue for occupants of lower speed vessels.

 Hard decks can be an issue when people stand in one place.
 To reduce fatigue, cushion decking materials can be used when leaning posts or jockey style seating require feet on the deck.
 Even with high performance seating installed, people need to walk around the vessel to carry out onboard tasks or to embark.

 Other areas requiring attention include fore-aft, lateral and vector forces for all types and speeds of vessels.
 Accelerometers are increasing being used to measure vibration and impact - then to quantify how much benefit different technologies can offer.

-On 31 March 2020 the NEXT GEN Shock Mitigation Solutions Workshop examines how groups around the world are taking different approaches to solving these problems - and how these efforts can be utilized by organisations to reduce the risk of injury for people working on and around boats.
+The NEXT GEN Shock Mitigation Workshop examines how groups around the world are taking different approaches to solving these problems - and how these efforts can be utilized by organisations to reduce the risk of injury for people working on boats.

-Specialist training for professional operators of RIBs and High Speed Craft is essential for organisations affected by the EC Vibration Directive.
+Specialist training is essential for organisations affected by the EC Vibration Directive.
 Repetitive Shock (RS) and Whole Body Vibration (WBV) training courses are relevant to all designers, builders and operators of planing vessels under 24 metres (80 feet).

 All images are copyright RIB & HSC 2020 unless otherwise stated.